 This works well for small companies because work and effort in a small company are relatively transparent.
-This does not mean that employees don’t have superiors and people to report.
-Just that decision making power is shared and employees are held accountable for their decisions.
+This does not mean that employees don’t have superiors and people to report to.
+Just that decision-making power is shared and employees are held accountable for their decisions.

-So in summary, when deciding on the suitable organizational chart, it is important to have an understanding of the current organizational structure of your company.
+So in summary, when deciding on a suitable organizational chart, it is important to have an understanding of the current organizational structure of your company.

 4) Network Structure

 The idea behind the network structure is based on social networks.
 Its structure relies on open communication and reliable partners; both internal and external.
-The network structure is viewed as agiler than other structures because it has few tires, more control and bottom flow of decision making.
+The network structure is viewed as agiler than other structures because it has few tires, more control, and a bottom flow of decision making.

 5) Divisional Structure

-Within a divisional structure, each organizational function has its own division which corresponds to either products or geographies.
+Divisional types of organizational charts have their own division which corresponds to either products or geographies.
 Each division contains the necessary resources and functions needed to support the product line and geography.

 Another form of divisional org chart structure is the multi-divisional structure.
 It’s also known as M-form.
 It’s a legit structure in which one parent company owns several subsidiary companies, each of which uses the parent company’s brand and name.